Home · Property management · Renting out a new build

 WA defect protection at a glance

 Defects liability period: usually around 4 months from practical completion, sometimes longer depending on your contract.
-Covers minor defects, builder generally has to rectify.
+Covers minor defects, and the builder generally has to rectify them.
 Statutory warranty: 6 years from practical completion.
-Covers faulty and defective workmanship, complaints go through the Building Commission.
+Covers faulty and defective workmanship, with complaints through the Building Commission.
 General information, not legal advice.

 Stage 04 · The smartest investment